1946 Penn Quakers football team

 The 1946 Penn Quakers football team was an American football team that represented the University of Pennsylvania in the Ivy League during the 1946 college football season.
 In its ninth season under head coach George Munger, the team compiled a 6–2 record, was ranked No. 13 in the final AP Poll, and outscored opponents by a total of 265 to 102.

 The Quakers ranked third nationally in total defense, giving up an average of only 158.9 yards per game.
 They also ranked fourth in scoring offense (33.1 points per game), 10th nationally in total offense (340.0 yards per game), and ninth in rushing offense (233.1 rushing yards per game).
+They were ranked at No. 8 in the final Litkenhous Difference by Score System rankings.